Why My Car Leaking Coolant

 1. Check for loose connections: One of the first things you should do if you notice a coolant leak is to check for any loose connections.
 Make sure all of the hoses, pipes, and cables connecting your car to the engine are tight and secure.
 If there are any loose connections, they will cause water to seep into the system and eventually lead to a leak.

-See also Why Put Premium Gas in Your Car
+See also Why My Car Idles Rough

 2. Troubleshoot faulty hoses: Another common cause of coolant leaks is faulty hoses.
 If one or more of the hoses connected to your car have started to stretch or tear, water will start leaking out of them.
 In many cases, replacing just one hose can fix the issue and prevent further damage.